 Every leader, writer, communicator, and platform-builder needs great resources.
 Here are some that I use and recommend.
 Hopefully, they’ll help you as much as they’ve helped me.

 Here is a list of inspiring and fun educational books that will help you make an incredible impact in your classroom, school, district, and well… life.
 You are going to love this list!
-Click here for an annotated list of the best educational reads for you!
+This is a list of books that will change your life.

 The following resources are about to save you years of guessing.
 Outlined below is the culmination of my intense reading, studying, and testing to become a better writer.